 The University is committed to fostering a learning environment that enables students to thrive and participate fully in academic life.
 There are, however, occasions when a student’s health interferes with his or her ability to take part in the academic community, and at such times the School provides the opportunity for the student to initiate a leave of absence.
 For instance, a student’s mental or emotional health, medical condition, or inappropriate behavior or communication may necessitate a leave of absence or placement of conditions on continuing enrollment.
-The guidelines and procedures described herein are not intended to address such instances, for which long-standing policy exists.
+The guidelines and procedures described herein are not intended to address such instances.
 Rather, these guidelines and procedures shall apply in those extraordinary circumstances when a student has not or cannot voluntarily address the issues of concern.

-- Involuntary Leave of Absence
+Guidelines for Use Involuntary Leave of Absence

 - Harms or threatens harm to the health or safety of the student or others;

 - Causes or threatens to cause significant damage to property or resources;

 - Evidences chronic and/or serious drug or alcohol abuse;

 - Significantly disrupts the functioning of the community; and/or

 - Reflects disorganized or altered thinking incompatible with successful participation in the academic program.

 Condition of Enrollment (COE)

 When circumstances indicate that a leave of absence is not appropriate, the Associate Dean of EMSA or designee may nevertheless impose certain conditions as a requirement of continued enrollment.
 This step will be taken only after consultation with those responsible for oversight of the student’s program of study.